ocristian/java-box/lambdas-and-streams/README.md

 ```

 #####UnaryOperator<T>
-> Specialized form of funcion
+> Specialized form of function
 > Single argument and result of the same type

 ```java